October 03, 2019 20 min read

 Your skin produces vitamin D when it’s exposed to sunlight.
 However, if you spend most of your time indoors or live at a high latitude, you’ll need to get this vitamin from your diet.
 Good dietary sources include fatty fish, fish oils, egg yolk, butter, and liver.

-Vitamin D2 and D3 are not equal when it comes to raising your vitamin D status.
-Both are effectively absorbed into the bloodstream.
+Vitamin D2 and D3 are not equal when it comes to increasing your body’s stores of vitamin D. Both are effectively absorbed into the bloodstream.
 However, the liver metabolizes them differently.
 The liver metabolizes vitamin D2 into 25-hydroxyvitamin D2 and vitamin D3 into 25-hydroxyvitamin D3.
 These two compounds are collectively known as calcifediol.

 Calcifediol is the main circulating form of vitamin D, and its blood levels reflect your body’s stores of this nutrient.
 Most studies show that vitamin D3 is more effective than vitamin D2 at raising blood levels of calcifediol